rhadamanthe/host-grabber-pp/docs/en/hosts-definition.md

 ### Explore the Current Page Only

 Using a regular expression allows to find what pages to explore.
-But sometimes, you just want to exploire the current page.
+But sometimes, you just want to explore the current page.
 `_$CURRENT$_` is the solution then.

 It allows to apply search patterns (XPath, replace, etc) on the current page.

-## Search Patterns
+## Link Search Patterns

-The URL pattern allows to find what to explore.
+The path pattern allows to find what to explore.
 **The search pattern allows to find download links once we know what to explore.**
 And there are several strategies.
 Some are more greedy than others.
 Let's take a look at them.